crumdev/fewd_project/README.md

 ### How to view

 Because my site utilizes AJAX requests for some of the functionality it must be viewed from a web server.
 The easiest way for me to distribute this was to use Docker.
-Please view the system requirement for using Docker if you are on an older Mac or Windows machine you may need to use Docker Toolbox instead which is designed to work with these other systems
+Please view the system requirements for using Docker if you are on an older Mac or Windows machine you may need to use
+Docker Toolbox instead which is designed to work with these other systems

 1) Install docker from https://www.docker.com/products/overview
 2) Clone the project repository to your computer